tomaz-suller/diq/reports/main.md

 in Section \ref{data-cleaning}.
-Finally, Section \ref{data-analysis} describes the selected machine learning problem under investigation, as well as further data preparation steps specifically required by the employed model.
+Finally, Section \ref{data-analysis} describes the selected machine learning problem under investigation, as well as further data preparation steps specifically required by the employed model and the results of the analysis.

 # Data Profiling and Quality Assessment {#profiling}